ciaran-finnegan/vuln-reporting-demo/PRODUCT_REQUIREMENTS_DOCUMENT.md

 ## Executive Summary

-Risk Radar is a comprehensive vulnerability management platform that consolidates security data from multiple sources, prioritises risks based on business context, and tracks remediation efforts.
+Risk Radar is a vulnerability management platform that consolidates security data from multiple sources, prioritises risks based on business context, and tracks remediation efforts.
 The platform uses a flexible, configuration-driven architecture that enables integration with any vulnerability scanner without code changes.

 ### Core Value Propositions
 - **Multi-Scanner Support**: Integrate any vulnerability scanner through configuration, not code
-- **Intelligent Deduplication**: Sophisticated asset and vulnerability correlation across sources
+- **Deduplication**: Asset and vulnerability correlation across sources
 - **Business Context**: Risk scoring based on asset criticality and organisational structure
 - **Remediation Tracking**: Campaign management with SLA enforcement and performance metrics
 - **Extensibility**: Schema designed for evolution without migrations